tech-tron/to-do-list/README.md

   a time estimate for the task to-do a predictor that helps make setting up the list daily easier

+i also would like to add a "pop up add" with a qoute from my JSON ten seconds to read and then a fad away action maybe box fades the whole ten seconds the words fade an additional 3
 # to-do-list